 Each year, the BID team also typically generates an average of £90,000 of additional income from sponsorship, events and grants to support BID services.
 This equates to over £450,000 of additional investment over five years.
 On average this additional revenue equates to around 29%.
 The BID team consists of 2 full-time and 1 part-time staff who serve member businesses.

 8. How is the BID Levy collected?

 The BID Levy is collected by Warwick District Council in July each year.
-This is a legal requirement to ensure collection is evenly applied across all businesses in the BID area and ensures neutrality (as business owners and managers who are part of the BID, also govern the BID).
-Normal financial collection processes apply and are set out in a legal ‘operating agreement’ which is available to view on request.
+This is a legal requirement to ensure the collection is evenly applied across all businesses in the BID area and ensures neutrality (as business owners and managers who are part of the BID, also govern the BID).
+Normal financial collection processes apply and are set out in a legal ‘operating agreement’ between the BID and the Council which is available to view on request.
 Once collected the full amount is passed over to the BID to deliver agreed activities and services.
-Businesses can discuss payment options with the Council and BID staff will work very closely with businesses to ensure they are able to meet their obligations and get maximum return on investment.
+Businesses can discuss payment options with the Council, and BID staff will work very closely with businesses to ensure they are able to meet their obligations and get maximum return on investment.

 9. How does the voluntary membership scheme work?

 Smaller businesses that have a rateable value below £15,000 can choose to contribute and benefit from BID services as a voluntary member on a year by year basis.
 They pay the same proportionate sum as those who pay the mandatory levy with a minimum payment of £150 per year.
 As this is not mandatory they are not entitled to vote, however they are entitled to representation on the Board of Directors so can influence decisions.
 The threshold is based on a number of factors that are ultimately about ensuring maximum value for money from BID services for all involved.
 It is set out in the Business Plan and cannot be altered during the term of the BID.

 10. What do I get for my money?